SuperCowPowers/zat/docs/examples.md

 # Examples of Using BAT

-This documents shows a wide variety of ways to use the BAT toolkit to process Bro/Zeek output.
+This documents shows a wide variety of ways to use the BAT toolkit to process Zeek output.

--   Any Bro Log into Python (dynamic tailing and log rotations are handled)
+-   Any Zeek Log into Python (dynamic tailing and log rotations are handled)
--   Bro Logs to Pandas Dataframes and Scikit-Learn
+-   Zeek Logs to Pandas Dataframes and Scikit-Learn
 -   Dynamically monitor files.log and make VirusTotal Queries
 -   Dynamically monitor http.log and show 'uncommon' User Agents
 -   Running Yara Signatures on Extracted Files
 -   Checking x509 Certificates
 -   Anomaly Detection

-### Pull in Bro/Zeek Logs as Python Dictionaries
+### Pull in Zeek Logs as Python Dictionaries

 ```python
 from bat import bro_log_reader